-- Personal information that you give us when you use the website, such as your name, email address, address, and postcode;
+- Personal information that you give us when you use the website, such as your name, email address, address, postcode, age and gender;

 - If you provide them to us, the name of your product provider, credit provider or product details for specific products that you hold;

 - The Facebook profile information identified in the ‘Log in’ form, if you choose to log in or sign up to our website using Facebook;